 Preheat oven to 300 degrees F (150 degrees C).

-In a large bowl, sift together the Almond Meal (80 gram), Powdered Confectioners Sugar (80 gram), and Unsweetened Cocoa Powder (1 1/2 tablespoon).
+In a large bowl, sift Almond Meal (40 gram), Powdered Confectioners Sugar (40 gram), and Dark Cocoa Powder (1 1/4 teaspoon).
+Mix well with spatula.

-To make the meringue, beat the whites of the Egg (2) on low speed using an electric mixer until it is white and frothy, approximately 1 minute.
+Beat whites of the egg Egg (35 gram) on low speed using an electric mixer until it is white and frothy.

-Gradually add the Caster Sugar (90 gram) 1/4 at a time.
+Gradually add Caster Sugar (45 gram) 1/4 at a time.
 When the first addition of sugar has completely dissolved, increase the mixer speed to medium and add until all the sugar has been incorporated.
 Continue to beat until stiff peaks form.

-Sift the almond flour mixture into the meringue.
-Using a spatula, start the macaronage process until you get a molten-like mixture that drips down like a ribbon when lifted.
+Add the meringue to the sifted ground almond flour and icing sugar in Step 1.
+Using a spatula, start the macaronage process by folding and gently scraping the surface until you get a molten-like mixture and drips down like a ribbon when lifted.